sk-zk/lookaround/README.md

 Now that we can find panoramas and authenticate our download requests, let's go download one.

 Panoramas are made of six faces; four side faces (0-3) and a top (4) and bottom (5) face.
-Each face can be downloaded in seven different resolutions, where 0 is the largest and 7 is the smallest.
+Each face can be downloaded in eight different resolutions, where 0 is the largest and 7 is the smallest.

 ```python
 from lookaround import get_coverage_tile_by_latlon, get_pano_face